andela-ooduntan/inverted-index/README.md

 ## Tests

-Run the SpecRunner.html on your local sever.
+Run the SpecRunner.html on your sever.

+## Contributors

+You can fork and contribute/improve this project by submitting a pull request.

+## License

+The source code is open-sourced software licensed under the [MIT license](LICENSE.md)